taliq/TEA-graph/README.md

     * Node position information in "_node_location_list.csv"
     * Superpatch aggregated dictionary in "_artifact_sophis_final.csv"

-## Training TEA-graph using superpatch-graph
+## Step 2: Training TEA-graph using superpatch-graph
 * Users can predict the prognosis of entire host with tumor environment-associated context analysis using deep graph learning (TEA-graph)
 * Run the ./main.py with appropriate hyperparameters
   * Users can simply run the above script with pre-defined parameters and datasets
   * Or, users can use their own dataset preprocessed by "supernode_generation" script

-## Visualization of IG (Integrated gradients) value on WSI
+## Step 3: Visualization of IG (Integrated gradients) value on WSI
 * Users can visualize the IG value which is highly correlated with risk value of each region in WSI
 * Also, we provide subgraph-level contextual pathological feature extraction
 * Run the ./IG_attention_feature_cal_main.py with same parameters you used for training your own TEA-graph model